ibm-cloud-docs/cloud-databases-gen2/db-version-policy.md

 You receive multiple notifications when a major version reaches its end of life.
 You can typically expect:

 * A Cloud status page announcement, for example: [End of support notices](https://cloud.ibm.com/status/announcement?query=End+of+Support+Notices){: external}.
-* An announcement in your service's Release Notes, for example: [IBM Cloud® Databases for PostgreSQL version 12 end of life on January 22, 2025](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-postgresql-relnotes#databases-for-postgresql-18jan2023){: external}.
+* An announcement in your service's release notes, for example: [IBM Cloud® Databases for PostgreSQL version 12 end of life on January 22, 2025](/docs/databases-for-postgresql-gen2?topic=databases-for-postgresql-gen2-postgresql-relnotes#databases-for-postgresql-15Dec2025).
 * A notification by email through the {{site.data.keyword.IBM_notm}} API.
 This email contains a *Notifications* link that takes you to a Notifications Management page. **Make sure that these announcements are not being caught by your email service's spam filter.** For more information, see [Setting up distribution lists for IBM Cloud notifications](https://cloud.ibm.com/docs/account?topic=account-add-users-distribution-list)){:external}.
 * Ensure that your account is enabled to receive notifications and announcements.
 You **must** enable toggle to receive platform and resource updates.
 Turn on major and minor toggle under the Platform tab > Announcements > Major and Minor, and service updates under the Resource tab > Resource Activity > Service Updates.
 For more information, see [Setting email preferences for notifications](https://cloud.ibm.com/docs/account?topic=account-email-prefs).